pedrol2b/react-native-vision-camera-mlkit/README.md

 | 1 | [react-native-vision-camera](https://www.npmjs.com/package/react-native-vision-camera) | `>=4.0.1` |
 | 2 | [react-native-worklets-core](https://www.npmjs.com/package/react-native-worklets-core) | `>=1.2.0` |

+*If you find incompatible versions of **react-native-vision-camera** or **react-native-worklets-core**, please [file a bug](https://github.com/pedrol2b/react-native-vision-camera-mlkit/issues) to help improve this compatibility matrix.*

 Follow the installation instructions for each package.

 ### 💻 Installation